Hard-Ons: 1981–1994: Early days to disbandment

-The band demonstrated an independent punk spirit, with the members deliberately controlling their own careers: recording, booking and promoting themselves, creating their own artwork (mostly by Ahn), choosing support bands and even managing the merchandise stand whilst on tour.
-During 1987 the group were promoted as part of the Australian skate boarding scene.
+The band demonstrated an independent punk spirit, with the members deliberately controlling their own careers: recording, booking, and promoting themselves, creating their own artwork (mostly by Ahn), choosing support bands, and even managing the merchandise stand while on tour.
+During 1987 the group was promoted as part of the Australian skate boarding scene.
 While maintaining a solid if underground following in Australia, The Hard-Ons were popular in Europe, scoring a Top 10 hit in Spain and a Top 5 slot in Greece with their 1989 album, Love is a Battlefield of Wounded Hearts.
-It also reached the Top 5 on the NME chart; this made The Hard-Ons the third Australian band after Nick Cave and the Bad Seeds and the Go Betweens to do so.
+That album also reached the Top 5 on the NME chart; this made The Hard-Ons the third Australian band after Nick Cave and the Bad Seeds and the Go Betweens to do so.
 In 1989 the group recorded a split EP with British band The Stupids.
-Two years later they teamed up with Henry Rollins and released a cover version of AC/DC's hit, "Let There Be Rock", which was released in a limited edition on 10" vinyl.
-In January 1992 the group performed at the inaugural Big Day Out and were joined on-stage by Rollins on four songs.
-Following the release of 1993's album, Too Far Gone, and after recording a live album for Your Choice Records, the band announced their break up, to pursue projects outside The Hard-Ons' style of music: "after more than ten years of playing the same songs, they were just not interested in doing so any more".
+Two years later they teamed with Henry Rollins and released a cover version of AC/DC's hit "Let There Be Rock", which was released in a limited edition on 10-inch vinyl.
+In January 1992 the group performed at the inaugural Big Day Out and were joined by Rollins on four songs.
+Following the release of 1993's album Too Far Gone and after recording a live album for Your Choice Records, the band announced their break up to pursue projects outside The Hard-Ons' style of music: "After more than 10 years of playing the same songs, they were just not interested in doing so any more".

-During the break-up of The Hard-Ons, Ahn and Black formed another punk band, Nunchukka Superfly, with Pete Allen of Massappeal on drums and, a short time later, James McCann from Harpoon on vocals; while de Silva created Malibu Stacey.
-Nunchukka Superfly released their debut, self-titled album in 1999.
-Black compared Nunchukka Superfly with The Hard-Ons as "a much heavier and experimental outfit, citing psychedelic, avant-garde, progressive rock, free jazz, funk and dub among the usual inspirations of punk and post-punk".
+After the break-up, Ahn and Black formed another punk band, Nunchukka Superfly, with Pete Allen of Massappeal on drums and, a short time later, James McCann from Harpoon on vocals.
+Meanwhile, de Silva created Malibu Stacey.
+Nunchukka Superfly released their debut self-titled album in 1999.
+Black compared Nunchukka Superfly with The Hard-Ons as "a much heavier and experimental outfit, citing psychedelic, avant-garde, progressive rock, free jazz, funk, and dub among the usual inspirations of punk and post-punk".